OneMoreSummer/academic-kickstart/content/post/is-the-underdog-effect-overrated/index.md

   focal_point: Smart
   preview_only: false
 ---
+In cricket, as in many sports, more elite players are later born than early born.
+For example, [Q3/Q4 players have longer England ODI careers](https://onemoresummer.co.uk/post/but-weve-just-won-a-world-cup/) (+30%) than Q1/Q2 players, yet more Q1/Q2 players are selected.
+Tim Wigmore and Mark Williams in their book ‘The Best - How Elite Athletes Are Made’ give the example that more later born players play 50+ Tests for England than early born.
+This is termed the [Underdog Effect](https://onemoresummer.co.uk/post/what-is-the-underdog-effect/) where younger, smaller, weaker, players have to work harder to survive than their relatively older counterparts and hence reach higher levels within their sport.

+The systemic benefits of the Underdog Effect, it is argued, could be lost as an unintended consequence of addressing the inequality and inefficiencies of RAE & Maturity Status issues.
+But would this really be the case?

+**How RAE & Maturity Status Impacts English Cricket**

-There is clear evidence of the effects of Relative Age and Maturity Status within English cricket.
+There is clear evidence of the effects of Relative Age and Maturity Status within English cricket that creates two massive systemic failures:

-Choices/mistakes made at all selection points along the pathway create two massive systemic failures:

 **Early born players are over selected and then under developed.**

-* 2 out of 3 young English pro cricketers (U20) are early born yet this hefty bias is REMOVED within 5 years and REVERSED within 10.
+* 2 out of 3 young English pro cricketers (U20) are early born (Q1/Q2) yet this hefty bias is REMOVED within 5 years and REVERSED within 10.

 **Later born players never enter or are lost too early along the pathway.**

 * 1 out of 3 later born players never get selected.
 Typically only 33% of all players are Q3/Q4 for most of the player pathway.

 So why not address [Relative Age Effect](https://onemoresummer.co.uk/post/what-is-relative-age-effect/) (RAE) & Maturity Status being baked into the player pathway?
-Why not select fewer earlies and more later borns?
-One argument is the [Underdog Effect](https://onemoresummer.co.uk/post/what-is-the-underdog-effect/).
+Why not select fewer earlies (Q1/Q2) and more later (Q3/Q4) borns?
+And how much would be lost from the Underdog Effect as a consequence?

-In cricket, as in many sports, more elite players are later born than early born.
-For example, [Q3/Q4 players have longer England ODI careers](https://onemoresummer.co.uk/post/but-weve-just-won-a-world-cup/) (+30%) than Q1/Q2 players, yet more Q1/Q2 players are selected.
-Tim Wigmore and Mark Williams in their book ‘The Best - How Elite Athletes Are Made’ give the example that more later born players play 50+ Tests for England than early born.
-This is termed the Underdog Effect where younger, smaller, weaker, players have to work harder to survive than their relatively older counterparts and hence reach higher levels within their sport.

-The systemic benefits of the Underdog Effect, it is argued, could be lost as an unintended consequence of addressing the inequality and inefficiencies of RAE & Maturity Status issues.
-But would this really be the case?

 **A Numbers Game**